-Keeping with the festive theme, we made our annual visit to see Santa in Edinburgh’s Prices St Gardens.
-I did it fairly early in the month because I knew I’d be exhausted come Christmas, and I’m glad we took the time out to go out (even in the rain!) – my daughter found it so magical.
+Keeping with the festive theme, we made our annual visit to see Santa in Edinburgh’s Princes St Gardens.
+I did it fairly early in the month because I knew I’d be exhausted come Christmas.
+I’m so glad we took the time out to go out (even in the rain!) – my daughter found it so magical.

-I finished up my two works at the start of December, which was a relief as commuting for any length of time when 35 weeks pregnant isn’t much fun.
-I received this beautiful bunch of flowers, chocolates and a voucher for a massage, and felt incredibly spoiled indeed.
+I finished up my two works at the start of December.
+This was a relief as commuting for any length of time when 35 weeks pregnant isn’t much fun.
+I received this beautiful bunch of flowers, chocolates, and a voucher for a massage, and felt incredibly spoiled indeed.

 We also celebrated our daughter’s birthday a little early, with some of her very best friends, to make sure she definitely got a birthday.
-Good planning on our part means that our daughter’s birthday and the due date of the new little one are a week apart… Hosting a house full of four year olds at 36 weeks pregnant wasn’t my finest idea (I needed all the sleep afterwards) but it was so much fun, and the smile on my daughter’s face as she played party games with her friends, and blew the candles out on her cake, made it all so worthwhile.
+Good planning on our part means that our daughter’s birthday and the due date of the new little one are a week apart… Hosting a house full of four-year-olds at 36 weeks pregnant wasn’t my finest idea (I needed all the sleep afterward).
+However, it was so much fun, and the smile on my daughter’s face as she played party games with her friends, and blew the candles out on her cake, made it all so worthwhile.
 As it happened my daughter did indeed get her actual birthday which I was incredibly relieved about!

 And that’s pretty much been life lately!
 I will drop in again soon, but before I go I just want to wish you all the best for 2016!
 Thanks so much for reading Moral Fibres in 2015 – I really appreciate all of you! xx